Susan Marable still missing 27 years after seen getting into maroon pick-up truck at Yakima, Washington bar

-In 1990, 34-year-old Susan Marable had moved out of her childhood home in Aberdeen, Washington to nearby Yakima.
-She moved away from her parents and five siblings to pursue her dream of becoming a nurse.
+In 1990, 34-year-old Susan Marable had moved out of her childhood hometown of Aberdeen, Washington to nearby Yakima.
+She moved away from Aberdeen after 12 years working in her dream career as a nurse.

 “She was one of those people who always knew what she wanted to be,” Susan’s sister Robyn Peery told Dateline.
 “Susan was always my favorite sister.
 I idolized her.”